How the Test is Performed

 Latex agglutination results take about 15 minutes to an hour.

-Your health care provider may tell you to limit certain foods or medications shortly before the test to ensure accurate test results.
+Your health care provider may tell you to limit certain foods or medicines shortly before the test to ensure accurate test results.

 This test is a quick way to determine the absence or presence of an antigen or antibody.
-Your health care provider will base any treatment decisions, at least in part, on the results of this test.
+Your provider will base any treatment decisions, at least in part, on the results of this test.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
-Talk to your health care provider about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 If there is an antigen-antibody match, agglutination will occur.

 Ashihara Y, Kasahara Y, Nakamura RM.
 Immunoassays and immunochemistry.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 44.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 44.